Guides

 ,

-During the process of building an authentication infrastructure that provides fully managed auth for over 100 SaaS integration connectors, as well as any integration built through our Custom Integration Builder, we uncovered and overcame challenges that even our team could’ve never anticipated when we set out on this journey to build Paragon years ago.
+During the process of building that authentication infrastructure, the one that now provides the hundreds of integrations and Custom Integration Builder access mentioned above, we uncovered and overcame challenges that even our own team could never have anticipated when we set out to build Paragon years ago.

-I thought it would be helpful to share our learnings with you in case you still wanted to build your product’s native integrations in-house, even though Paragon solves this problem out-of-the-box and at scale for your team.
+We're sharing those learnings here in case you still want to build your product's native integrations in-house, even though Paragon solves this problem out-of-the-box and at scale for your team.

 Auth <> Security